masroof-maindak/xv6-riscv/README.md

 riscv64-softmmu.
 Once they are installed, and in your shell search path, you can run "make qemu".

-NOTE: the aforementioned isn't really needed unless you want to use a debugger or other complicated tools.
-Simply downloading the required dependencies should suffice for trivially compiling and running programs.
+NOTE: Trivially installing the dependencies listed above should suffice.